Solvers

 You will need an academic or commercial licence to be able to use CPLEX.

-Download and install the CPLEX suite and make sure that your CPLEX and Python versions are compatible.
-This step will not yet install CPLEX in your Python environment.
-Once the installation is completed, you may link your installation to your Python/conda environment.
-This is the next step.
+Download and install the CPLEX suite to a location with non-root access since python will need to build some things to set up the CPLEX-API, later.
+Make sure that your CPLEX and Python versions are compatible.
+Currently (December 2023), CPLEX is not officially available for python>3.10.
+Once the installation is completed, you may use the installation to set up the CPLEX-API with your Python/conda environment.

 The official instructions can be found here: https://www.ibm.com/docs/en/icos/22.1.0?topic=cplex-setting-up-python-api